abauer424/staff-watcher/README.md

 ## Description

-For this assignment, our task was to build a Node.js command-line application that takes information about a team and compiles it into an html page that has information for each person.
-It was also required to do various steps throughout the coding process to make sure everything works and all of the tests pass.
+For this assignment, our task was to build a command-line application from scratch to manage a company's employee database using Node.js, Inquirer and MySQL.

-For My Awesome Team, I used Jest for running tests and Inquirer for collecting the input form the user.
-I made a folder directory that was easy to navigate through and store coded files.

 Please view the walkthrough video <a href ="https://www.dropbox.com/s/4g6gfwwkilt6guz/Amber%20Bauer%20.mp4?dl=0"> here. </a>